 This is always an exciting time of year on a farm.
 After a long winter, plants are starting to wake up, traces of green can be seen popping up.
 And babies!
-Baby chicks, ducklings, keets and turkeys have found their way on the farm as well as three new lambs.
+Baby chicks, ducklings, keets and turkeys have found their way on the farm as well as new lambs.

-We have been talking about getting sheep for awhile, and this spring was seemed to be the right time.
+We have been talking about getting sheep for awhile, and this spring seemed to be the right time.
 We have had goats on the farm for awhile and they have really helped with clearing overgrown brush and weeds, but now that is done it is time for pasture restoration.
 Pasture restoration is one of our main objectives with our flock of sheep so that we can suppress weed burden and finally get pasture grass back.

 We will definitely keep you updated on how this is going.
 Like everything on the farm, I’m expecting a learning curve with this, but am looking forward to it!.